 It was a giant wheel with spikes on it that was able to break bodies by virtually snapping them to pieces as it rolled forward, it caused a very slow and painful death to the victim that usually lasted a very long time.

-The braided wheel used as a torture device in medieval times, the victim tied to an execution Dock or platform and their limbs spread and then tied using iron rings were firmly implanted in the ground.
+The braided wheel was also used as a torture device in medieval times – the victim was tied to an execution Dock or platform and their limbs spread and then tied using iron rings were firmly implanted in the ground.

 Sections of Wood were placed carefully under wrists, ankles, knees, hips and elbows.
 Every joint would then be smashed to pieces using the edge of the wheel.

 The executioner however was careful not to kill the person outright, as they wanted them to suffer a long and painful death.

 After the victim had been subjected to the bone-crushing effects of the wheel the body was like a lump of jelly and they were often then just hung up and left to die if they were still alive, literally tied up on the wheel.

 Hanging cages were used a lot during the Middle Ages, these hanging cage torture devices were placed around the town usually outside important and popular buildings such as town halls and cathedrals.

 Victims were usually mutilated before being put into the cages to scare other people and to stop them from committing crimes.